Rishabhbahuguna03/SQL/SQLWithIDC/Day 12/Question and Output.md

-# Day 12 - SQL Challenge
+# SQL Challenge - Day 12

 ## Challenge Question
 Analyze the event impact by comparing weeks with events vs weeks without events.
-Show:
-- Event status (With Event / No Event)
-- Count of weeks
-- Average patient satisfaction
-- Average staff morale
-Order by average patient satisfaction in descending order.
+Show: event status ('With Event' or 'No Event'), count of weeks, average patient satisfaction, and average staff morale.
+Order by average patient satisfaction descending.

 ## SQL Query
 ```sql